k1LoW/octoslack/README.md

 ### 1. Setup config.yml

-Describe the settings for converting HTTP requests from the target webhook.
+Describe the settings for transforming/forwarding/dropping HTTP requests from the target webhook.

 In particular, octoslack targets [GitHub repository webhooks](https://docs.github.com/en/rest/webhooks?apiVersion=2022-11-28), so it parses the `X-GitHub-Event` header ( to `github_event` ).